Table of Contents

-It may take a few months and even years to really get the ball rolling so don’t get discouraged.
+It may take several months or even a few years to make it to 6 figures so don’t get discouraged.
 Just use every opportunity to strengthen your skillset.

 Also, consider the type of business you could continue into your 70s if you have to delay retirement for a while.
 Or, build a business that generates a passive income, so you can receive the monetary benefits even when you’ve stopped working.

 The answer to this question is definitely a resounding no. The overwhelming majority of the population does not earn over six figures and hitting this threshold won’t automatically change your life in any meaningful way.

 As they say, money does not bring happiness and there are other things in life that are more worthy of your attention than your income.

 Here are a few other areas that you should focus your energy on before your yearly income:

 - Your fitness and mental health